apache/spark/docs/security.md

 so that non-local processes can authenticate.
 These delegation tokens in Kubernetes are stored in Secrets that are shared by the Driver and its Executors.
 As such, there are three ways of submitting a kerberos job:

-In all cases you must define the environment variable: `HADOOP_CONF_DIR`.
+In all cases you must define the environment variable: `HADOOP_CONF_DIR` as well as either `spark.kubernetes.kerberos.krb5.location` or `spark.kubernetes.kerberos.krb5.configMapName`.

 It also important to note that the KDC needs to be visible from inside the containers if the user uses a local krb5 file.

-If a user wishes to use a remote HADOOP_CONF directory, that contains the Hadoop configuration files, or a remote krb5 file, this could be achieved by mounting a pre-defined ConfigMap and mounting the volume in the desired location that you can point to via the appropriate configs.
+If a user wishes to use a remote HADOOP_CONF directory, that contains the Hadoop configuration files, this could be achieved by mounting a pre-defined ConfigMap in the desired location that you can point to via the appropriate configs.
 This method is useful for those who wish to not rebuild their Docker images, but instead point to a ConfigMap that they could modify.
 This strategy is supported via the pod-template feature.

 1. Submitting with a $kinit that stores a TGT in the Local Ticket Cache: